Cambrian Combine strike: Industrial concentration and the Cambrian Combine

-September 1910: The Ely Pit Dispute
+September 1910: the Ely Pit dispute

-Early logo of the South Wales Miners' Federation, which would later ballot for and financially support the Cambrian Combine strike, ultimately bankrupting the organisation's reserves.
+Early logo of the South Wales Miners' Federation.

 The immediate cause of the 1910 conflict arose when the Naval Colliery Company opened a new coal seam at the Ely Pit in Penygraig.
-The approximately 70 miners working the seam argued that the new Bute seam was significantly more difficult and dangerous to work due to a substantial stone band running through it, making coal extraction both hazardous and less productive.
+The approximately 70 miners working the seam argued that the new Bute seam was more difficult and dangerous to work due to a substantial stone band running through it, making coal extraction both hazardous and less productive.

 The Naval Colliery's wage structure was based on 1877 standard rates, with workers receiving 35 percent above these rates by 1910.
 After a test period to determine extraction rates, management claimed the miners were deliberately working slowly, while the miners disputed this assessment, citing the geological difficulties.
 When the company offered one shilling and ninepence per ton plus one penny for stone removal, the miners demanded two shillings and sixpence per ton, reflecting the dangerous working conditions.

 When negotiations failed, D. A. Thomas imposed a lock-out on 1 September 1910, closing the entire Ely Pit to all 950 workers, not merely the 70 miners working the disputed seam.
 The Ely Pit miners responded by going on strike, and the Cambrian Combine brought in strikebreakers from outside the area.

-Strikebreaker Recruitment and Protection
+Strikebreaker recruitment and protection

 The employment of external strikebreakers became a central strategy for the Cambrian Combine.
 The company recruited approximately 60 replacement workers who continued operations at the Glamorgan Colliery in Llwynypia, the only pit that remained operational during the dispute.
 These strikebreakers were provided with enhanced protection, as employers in some disputes offered wage increases ranging from 25 to 50 per cent to encourage workers to cross picket lines.

 The Chief Constable of Glamorgan had assembled 200 imported police in the Tonypandy area by 6 November, transforming the colliery "into a near fortress" with extensive police protection for strikebreakers.
 The protective infrastructure included baton charges and "fierce hand-to-hand fighting" when miners attempted mass picketing to prevent safety officials and replacement workers from entering the mines.